NomMer: Nominate Synergistic Context in Vision Transformer for Visual Recognition: Related Work

 \subsection{Vision Transformer}

-\textbf{Global Vision Transformer.}\quad The vanilla Vision Transformer~(ViT)~\cite{dosovitskiy2020image} greedily reasons the dependency of visual tokens within global range throughout the whole model.
+\textbf{Global Vision Transformer.}\quad The vanilla Vision Transformer~(ViT)~\cite{dosovitskiy2020image} greedily reasons the global dependency of visual tokens throughout the whole model.
 However, it may suffer from the slow model convergence and expensive computational cost.
-To alleviate the problem, DeiT~\cite{touvron2021training} is proposed to improve the data utilization efficiency through distillation while PVT~\cite{wang2021pyramid} introduces the pyramid structure~\cite{lin2017feature} into ViT.
+To alleviate it, DeiT~\cite{touvron2021training} exploits distillation technique while PVT~\cite{wang2021pyramid} introduces the pyramid structure~\cite{lin2017feature} into ViT.

 \textbf{Local Vision Transformer.} \quad Due to the lacking of inductive bias and the high computational complexity of SA calculated in global range, the inherent shortages of global ViT cannot be totally eliminated.
 Therefore, many subsequent ViTs alternatively propose to limit the token relation building by Self-Attention~(SA) only within local regions.
-Among, SwinT~\cite{liu2021swin} coin basic block with the successive WMHSA and shifted ones to perform within- and cross-window information communication.
-TNT-ViT~\cite{yuan2021tokens} propose to represent the local structure by recursively aggregating neighboring Tokens into one Token.
-In the similar spirit, HaloNet~\cite{vaswani2021scaling} introduces a non-centered version of local attention and extends it with ``haloing'' operation.
-Although the local SA-based hierarchical ViTs significantly reduce the model complexity and improve the data efficiency, whereas the global contextual relation, especially in the early stage, is abandoned.
+Among, SwinT~\cite{liu2021swin} coins basic block with the successive WMHSA and shifted ones to perform within- and cross-window information communication.
+TNT-ViT~\cite{yuan2021tokens} proposes to represent the local structure by recursively aggregating neighboring Tokens into one Token.
+In the similar spirit, HaloNet~\cite{vaswani2021scaling} introduces a non-centered local attention and extends it with ``haloing'' operation.
+Although the local SA-based ViTs significantly reduce the model complexity and improve the data efficiency, whereas the global contextual relation, especially in the early stage, is abandoned.

 \textbf{Global-Local Vision Transformer.} To overcome the ``global contextual information lost'' issue, many global-local ViTs~\cite{li2021local,yang2021focal, peng2021conformer, zhang2021aggregating, wu2021cvt} attempt to seek an equilibrium between the \textit{fully global} and \textit{fully local} contextual information leverage.
 Specifically, the literature~\cite{yang2021focal} proposes a focal SA incorporates both fine-grained local and coarse-grained global interactions.
 Conformer~\cite{peng2021conformer} fuses local features and global representations under different resolutions based on the Feature Coupling Unit.
 Other than the above global-local ViTs with parallel structure, NesT~\cite{zhang2021aggregating} stacks the local SA and CNN-bsed global aggregation modules alternatively while the basic block consisting of successive global SA and local CNN are designed in the CVT~\cite{wu2021cvt}.